 As for locations, you can work pretty much anywhere, indoors or out.
-Indoor glamour photography does not necessarily mean using a studio; you can use any suitable interior, with natural and/or artificial lighting.
-Again, whatever location and setting you choose, keep the “simple” principle in mind, even outdoors.
+Indoor glamour photography does not necessarily mean using a studio; you can use any suitable interior with natural and/or artificial lighting.
+Again, whatever location and setting you to choose, keep the “simple” principle in mind, even outdoors.

 Working with models

 With all the possibilities, posing your models will probably be one of the most difficult aspects of glamour photography to get good at.

 Study the huge body of glamour photographs that already exists — in magazines, advertising, and social media — for ideas and visually appealing poses you can emulate.
 Do a Google search for photography model poses (or similar), and it will present you with a huge amount of links to collections of images to explore.